Detection of gravitational wave mixed polarization with single space-based detectors: Conclusion

 We then divide the one-year observational data into three identical segments to effectively form three virtual detectors.
 With this method, the computational cost is much less.
 For $\rho>7$, LISA can detect extra polarizations with the relative amplitude $B>3.1$, $B>1.9\times 10^{-2}$ and $B>1.9\times 10^{-2}$ in the tensor-scalar, tensor-vector and tensor-vector-scalar models, respectively, and Taiji can detect extra polarizations with $B>0.2$, $B>1.5\times10^{-2}$ and $B>1.5\times10^{-2}$ in the tensor-scalar, tensor-vector and tensor-vector-scalar models, respectively.
 The results show that the ability of detecting extra polarizations is almost the same in the tensor-vector and tensor-vector-scalar models, but the method is less effective in detecting extra scalar modes.
 To discuss the dependence on the source location, we simulate 2500 signals from the tensor-vector-scalar model with $B=0.8$ by distributing the sources uniformly in the sky, the mean value of SNR is 571 for LISA and it is 1215 for Taiji.
+If the sky location of the source is not accurately known, then the method can not be applied to measure the polarizations.
+Therefore, this method can not be used to detect the polarization modes of stochastic GW backgrounds.
+To detect the polarization modes of stochastic GW backgrounds, we need to combine multiple correlation signals as discussed in \cite{Nishizawa:2009jh}.
+Similar to the idea of a virtual detector network considered in this paper, the cross-correlation measured at different times can be regarded as an independent set of signals with different location and separation, these signals form a virtual network and help to improve the detection sensitivity \cite{Nishizawa:2009jh}.
+By combining the technique of cross-correlation with our method, space-based GW detectors such LISA, TianQin and Taiji can detect polarization modes of stochastic GW backgrounds.

 In conclusion, the method of the null stream can be applied to LISA and Taiji to detect extra polarization modes of monochromatic GWs.